-In 2016, Adobe implemented verified and approved Science-Based Targets (SBTs) and finalized its plan to meet its aggressive renewable energy goals starting first at its owned and managed sites.
-This involves first focusing on energy efficiency and conservation methods in each of its sites, making our SBTs functional KPIs for each site manager.
-Then, looking at on-site renewable energy opportunities, as appropriate, and RE PPAs while simultaneously working with NGOs, utilities, and other groups to advocate for local and region renewable energy policy so that everyone on the grids where we work and live can have access to RE.
+In 2016, Adobe implemented our original verified and approved Science-Based Targets (SBTs) and in 2019 we began the process for upping our ambition to exceed the 1.5C guidance (verification in 2020).
+At the time of setting our first SBTs and RE100 goals, we finalized the plan to meet our aggressive renewable energy goals starting, first, with owned and managed sites.
+This involved focusing on energy efficiency and conservation methods in each of our sites, then setting functional KPIs, derived from the SBTs, for each site manager.
+Then, looking at on-site renewable energy opportunities, as appropriate, and RE PPAs while simultaneously working with NGOs, utilities, and other groups to advocate for local and regional renewable energy policy so that everyone on the grids where we work and live can have access to RE.
 For example, we took advantage of RE policies in place in the Indian state of Uttar Pradesh to begin the process of signing a solar, grid-scale PPA -- and save 30% off our utility bill.
-Additionally, we worked with our co-located data centers to understand their baseline of renewable energy and how that affects our Scope 2 reporting.
-This gives us a very clear landscape of how to prioritize renewable energy implementation and in a clear timeframe.
-We intend to meet the objectives of our medium-term SBT goal to reduce absolute Scope 1 + 2 emissions by 25% by 2025.
-This is how we will do it.
+Additionally, we co-authored the "CoLo Buyers Principles" with our peers (who are all customers and many of which are suppliers) and worked with our co-located data centers to understand their baseline of renewable energy, how that affects our Scope 2 reporting, and how they could be setting SBTs and RE100 goals.
+Byu the end of 2019, the majority of our CoLo suppliers have set, or are in the process of setting, SBTs and RE100 goals.
+This has given us a very clear landscape of how to prioritize renewable energy implementation and deploy it in a clear and meaningful timeframe.
+We intend to meet the objectives of our medium-term SBT goal to reduce absolute Scope 1 + 2 emissions by 35% by 2025.
+Our cost estimates include looking at our current price of electricity at our major facilities, coupled with renewable energy (both onsite and offsite) cost modeling done by consultants -- and then looking at the price difference between the two to assess the overall maximum price of installation.
+The cost estimates also include known costs of consultants plus legal and incidental "soft" costs such as staff time.
+External legal, an energy consultancy, membership costs to policy NGO working groups (ex.
+Ceres-BICEP, Renewable Energy Buyers Alliance (REBA, and REBA-FoIP, of which Adobe is a founding member of both), WRI-Clean Power Coalition, etc.), and other "soft" costs are nominal, budgeted annually, and are ongoing, not typically new or out of budgeting cycle.